mwmacmahon/experimentdataanalysis/README.txt

     Both Sphinx and setup.py can read this variable; only git does not automatically tag version numbers (or even push version tags automatically)

-IMPLEMENTATION NOTES - ITERATORS AND ITERABLES:
+IMPLEMENTATION NOTES ON ITERATORS AND ITERABLES:
 -Most functions are set to accept iterables instead of say, lists.
 This means
     you can send it a list, a tuple, or even an iterator.
 -Returning iterators is good practice if you can lazily process it.
 However,